The EU Deforestation Regulation (EUDR) significantly changes how companies manage their supply chains to ensure products are deforestation-free.

 It mandates strict due diligence requirements for businesses trading in certain key commodities—such as coffee, cocoa, soy, palm oil, rubber, and timber—ensuring these products are deforestation-free.

 Under the EUDR, companies must provide proof that no deforestation occurred on the land used to produce these goods after December 31, 2020.
+A non-EU operator, defined as either a natural or legal person, who places products on the EU market assigns responsibilities to both itself and the first EU-based operator involved.

 The regulation’s core objective remains to prevent products associated with deforestation from entering the EU market or being exported from the EU, reinforcing the global push for sustainable and responsible supply chains.